phink

 Debugging Phink

-AFL++ Logs
+AFL++ logs

 If you encounter unexpected behavior, examining the AFL++ logs can provide good insights.
 In most cases, developers will find more information by executing: